gmo321/playlist-app/README.md

 - As a user, I want to be able to play the next song of my playlist
 - As a user, I want to be able to play the previous song of my playlist
 - As a user, I want to be able to replay the current song of my playlist
+- As a user, I want to be able to save my playlist to file
+- As a user, I want to be able to load my playlist from file